MNiMORPH/MNiMORPH.github.io/_pages/prospective.md

 Wickert seeks a Ph.D. student or postdoc to study how rock mechanical properties affect the rate of bedrock incision and knickpoint retreat.
 The student will develop a physics-based model of long-profile evolution, collect field data from rivers of the Lake Superior basin to test this model, and compare results against the heuristic stream-power modeling approach.
 The end goal is to have a mechanistic model of bedrock-river evolution that incorporates physical realism while remaining applicable to common field environments by incorporating commonly available data and straightforward measurements.

+Ideally, the candidate would:
+* Have a strong background in classical mechanics, ideally including continuum mechanics (solid and/or fluid)
+* Be proficient in mathematics through ordinary differential equations and linear algebra
+* Be proficient in computer programming
+* Have experience with GIS

+Strong candidates lacking these skills would have the opportunity to gain them while at the University of Minnesota.

 #### Theory/computation

 Wickert is always looking to hire curious, engaged, mathematically-minded individuals who want to help develop the underlying theory for how Earth's surface changes and evolves.